 \subsection{Meta-Learning}

-Meta-learning allows a model to rapidly adapt to new tasks using only a few training samples, avoiding the need for complete retraining from the beginning.
-This approach effectively addresses challenges associated with limited or difficult-to-obtain data \citep{vanschoren2018meta, hospedales2021meta}.
-Meta-learning techniques are generally categorized into four types: \textbf{(i)} Optimization-based methods focus on learning a set of optimal initialization parameters, enabling the model to quickly converge when presented with new tasks, e.g., fault diagnosis \citep{feng2022semi} and catastrophic forgetting \citep{chi2022metafscil}.
-Notable examples include MAML \citep{finn2017model}, Reptile \citep{nichol2018reptile}, and MetaOptNet \citep{lee2019meta}. \textbf{(ii)} Model-based methods aim to develop models that can rapidly adapt to new tasks by leveraging their internal architecture or learned mechanisms.
-They typically incorporate specialized memory or internal structures that allow them to update quickly.
-Classic methods include MANNs \citep{santoro2016meta}, NTM \citep{graves2014neural}, and SNAIL \citep{mishra2017simple}. \textbf{(iii)} Metric-based methods focus on learning embedding functions that map instances from different tasks into a space where they can be easily classified using non-parametric methods.
-Key methods, listed chronologically, include Siamese Network \citep{koch2015siamese}, Matching Network \citep{vinyals2016matching}, Prototypical Network \citep{snell2017prototypical,cheng2022holistic}, Relation Network \citep{sung2018learning}, and Graph Neural Network \citep{hospedales2021meta}. \textbf{(iv)} Bayesian-based methods rely on conditional probability to guide meta-learning computations.
-Well-known Bayesian-based methods include CNAPs \citep{zhang2021shallow}, SCNAP \citep{bateni2020improved}, BOOM \citep{grant2018recasting}, and VMGP \citep{myers2021bayesian}.
-Note that although these methods are proposed for different scenarios, they can all be abstracted into fixed components, e.g., task distribution, meta-learner, base learner, meta-loss function, update strategy, etc. This abstraction greatly simplifies how people use and combine these modules to conduct meta-learning frameworks.
-In this work, our research standardizes different components of meta-learning, allowing users to quickly build their own meta-learning frameworks by choosing compatible modules like "building blocks" according to their needs, e.g., the meta-learning optimization component includes three options: implicit gradient, differentiable proxies, and single-layer approximation.
-In addition, we provide performance analyses and cases for each component.
+Meta-learning facilitates rapid adaptation to novel tasks using only a few training samples, thus reducing the need for comprehensive retraining and offering solutions in data-scarce or resource-constrained contexts \cite{vanschoren2018meta, hospedales2021meta}.
+It is commonly categorized into four methodological families: \textbf{(i) Optimization-based methods} learn an optimal initialization that enables quick convergence for new tasks, such as fault diagnosis \cite{feng2022semi} or mitigating catastrophic forgetting \cite{chi2022metafscil}.
+Classic examples include MAML \cite{finn2017model}, Reptile \cite{nichol2018reptile}, and MetaOptNet \cite{lee2019meta}. \textbf{(ii) Model-based methods} emphasize architectural adaptations or specialized memory structures to facilitate rapid updates, exemplified by MANNs \cite{santoro2016meta}, NTMs \cite{graves2014neural}, and SNAIL \cite{mishra2017simple}. \textbf{(iii) Metric-based methods} learn embedding functions that map instances from different tasks into a space suitable for straightforward classification via non-parametric techniques.
+Representative works include Siamese Network \cite{koch2015siamese}, Matching Network \cite{vinyals2016matching}, Prototypical Network \cite{snell2017prototypical, cheng2022holistic}, Relation Network \cite{sung2018learning}, and GNN-based approaches \cite{hospedales2021meta}. \textbf{(iv) Bayesian-based methods} leverage conditional probability to guide the meta-learning process, as illustrated by CNAPs \cite{zhang2021shallow}, SCNAP \cite{bateni2020improved}, BOOM \cite{grant2018recasting}, and VMGP \cite{myers2021bayesian}.
+Despite their varied application contexts, these approaches are amenable to a common set of modular components (e.g., task distribution, meta-learner, base learner, meta-loss function, update strategy).
+Such abstraction plays a pivotal role in systems engineering, as it enables standardization across distinct meta-learning frameworks and facilitates integration into broader pipelines.
+Building on this, the present work systematically unifies these components so that users can configure their own frameworks in a ``building block'' fashion.
+For instance, the meta-learning optimization component includes strategies such as implicit gradient, differentiable proxies, and single-layer approximations, each accompanied by supporting performance analyses and real-world use cases to guide selection.